With less than 600,000 residents in our eighth largest state, you may misconstrue Wyoming as a big, wide empty.

 Cody is the eastern entrance into Yellowstone National Park—a short 50 mile drive.
 The Buffalo Bill Dam dates back to 1905 and is a stupendous sight.
 It looms 295 feet above the Shoshone River, which happened to be a raging torrent the day we were there—along with a thick, sideways slanting rain that kept us from walking around.
 The visitor’s center is free to the public and open May through September.
 Check it out and watch the vintage films about the building of the dam.

-In the quintessential western town of Cody, you can find:
+In Cody, you can find:

 Buffalo Bill Center of the West (an affiliate of the Smithsonian Institution).
 Museums within the center include: